marcoieni/buddy/docs/authentication.md

 7. Replace `credential` in the 1Password `datadog-read-only` item with the new token, which begins with `ddsat_`.
 8. Run `just login-datadog`.
-This copies the replacement into the VM and verifies it with a read-only Datadog request.
-9. Run `just assert-datadog-credentials`.
-The checked-in permissions should not change when only the token is rotated.
+This copies the replacement into the VM and verifies that its permissions match the checked-in snapshot.
+The snapshot should not change when the token is rotated.

 ## Fastly authentication